 - play an active role in the decision making involved in the distribution of funds raised through charity events

 Through these goals we aim to ensure that Millfield fulfils its social responsibility to less advantaged people.

 Community: EAGLES Sixth Form Programme

 EAGLES is a two-year voluntary programme in the Sixth Form.
 The ethos of EAGLES is altruism within our local community alongside the aim of developing and enhancing leadership skills.
-Our pupils may also receive bronze, silver and gold awards as they progress through their two years’ volunteering.
-Over 240 sixth formers currently engage in a variety of existing and new initiatives.
+Our students may also receive bronze, silver and gold awards as they progress through their two years’ volunteering.
+Over 240 Sixth Form currently engage in a variety of existing and new initiatives.
 Last year the Sixth Form contributed over 4,000 hours of voluntary service in our local community – a truly outstanding achievement.
 The Year 9 mentor scheme continues to flourish, as does teaching in our two partner state schools.
 Dementia Friends was introduced this year, as well as active participation in live broadcasts at Glastonbury FM.
 Next academic year we will be looking to offer a selected range of voluntary activities to Year 11, to prepare for their full EAGLES immersion in the Sixth Form.
-Looking further ahead, there is already a waiting list for our educational trip to India in 2020.

 |Year||Recent School Charities||Funds raised|